PrunaAI/pruna/docs/user_manual/smash.rst

 To run inference with the optimized model, we can use the same interface as the original model.

 .. code-block:: python

+    from pruna import PrunaModel

+    # Load the optimized model
+    optimized_model = PrunaModel.from_hub("PrunaAI/segmind-tiny-sd-smashed")

     optimized_model.set_progress_bar_config(disable=True)
     optimized_model.inference_handler.model_args.update(